ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Experiments

-We further analyze the effect of model size by examining performance within the same architecture series.
-Qwen2.5-VL and InternVL series show a consistent trend: larger models achieve better accuracy with fewer tokens, suggesting that the scaling law~\cite{kaplan2020scaling} continues to hold even in fine-grained visual reasoning tasks.
-Figure~\ref{fig:different-difficulty-acc} presents accuracy distributions across different combinations of question and map difficulty.
+The principal results are summarized in Table~\ref{tab:evaluations-main} (see more fine-grained metrics in Table~\ref{tab:fine-grained-score} of the Appendix).
+We first analyze the effect of model size by examining performance within the same architecture series.
+Qwen2.5-VL and InternVL series show a consistent trend: larger models achieve better accuracy with fewer tokens, suggesting that the scaling law~\citep{kaplan2020scaling} continues to hold even in fine-grained visual reasoning tasks.
+Figure~\ref{fig:different-difficulty-acc} in Appendix presents accuracy distributions across different combinations of question and map difficulty.
 As expected, performance degrades as task complexity increases.
-Additionally, Figure~\ref{fig:acc-diff-city} illustrates accuracy variation across cities.
+Additionally, Figure~\ref{fig:acc-diff-city} in Appendix illustrates accuracy variation across cities.
 We observe a negative correlation between map difficulty and accuracy.
 Moreover, model performance varies notably even among cities with comparable map difficulty levels.
-This disparity can be partially attributed to factors such as city prominence and the language used for stop names, both of which are closely tied to the model's pretrained knowledge.
-For instance, OpenAI o3 performs significantly better on complex cities like Singapore compared to Hangzhou, likely due to Singapore's higher international visibility and the use of English stop names, whereas Hangzhou is less prominent and its stop names are Chinese.
+This disparity can be partially attributed to factors such as city prominence and the language used for stop names (see the ablation study on language in Appendix~\ref{apx:languages}), both of which are closely tied to the model's pretrained knowledge.